-- 12. The final report of SFC's Review of Coherence and Sustainability published in June 2021 sets out our response to Scottish Ministers' request that we review how we might best fulfil our mission to secure coherent, good quality, and sustainable tertiary education and research.
+- 14. The final report of SFC's Review of Coherence and Sustainability published in June 2021 sets out our response to Scottish Ministers' request that we review how we might best fulfil our mission to secure coherent, good quality, and sustainable tertiary education and research.
 The overarching ambition outlined in the review report is to make Scotland the best place to be a student at college or university.
-To support this ambition the review report makes a specific recommendation to: 'develop a single quality assurance and enhancement framework for tertiary education, to uphold academic standards, and enhance the learning experience of all students'. - 13.
+To support this ambition the review report makes a specific recommendation to: 'develop a single quality assurance and enhancement framework for tertiary education, to uphold academic standards, and enhance the learning experience of all students'. - 15.
 SFC wishes to see a more coherent approach to quality assurance, improvement and enhancement across the college and university sectors that supports public confidence and reflects our ambition for a more integrated tertiary system supporting seamless learner journeys.
-It is also our ambition to foster closer collaboration and joint working between and across partner agencies to support this. - 14.
-The Scottish Government has welcomed SFC's proposed development of a single quality framework that recognises the distinct contribution and interconnectedness of each part of the tertiary education system.
-Since 2021, SFC has worked closely with colleges, universities, student groups and the quality agencies to develop and implement interim arrangement for AY2022-23 and AY2023-24 which have provided assurance on quality and the student experience, while allowing SFC and its partners the opportunity to cocreate, test and adjust a new tertiary approach.
+It is also our ambition to foster closer collaboration and joint working between and across our partner agencies to support this. - 16.
+The Scottish Government welcomed SFC's proposed development of a single quality framework that recognises the distinct contribution and interconnectedness of each part of the tertiary education system.
+From 2021, SFC worked closely with colleges, universities, student groups and our delivery agency partners to develop and implement interim arrangement for AY2022-23 and AY2023-24 which have provided assurance on quality and the student experience, while allowing SFC and its partners the opportunity to co-create, test and adjust a tertiary approach.